Latest Update: May 2019

 Here is my projected smile plan and the viewing options I had:

-Once you accept the smile plan and settle your payment details, you get to wait for your aligners to be made.
-Generally, these take about 4 weeks, but it can be more or less depending on demand, improvements, etc.
+Once you accept the smile plan and settle your payment details, it will take about 4 weeks for your aligners to be made and shipped to you*, but it can be more or less depending on demand, improvements, etc.

 It’s a difficult wait because it’s exciting, but good things come to those who wait.